Question: Illinois expired license: What is the penalty for driving with it in this state?

-In Illinois, drivers can renew their licenses up to one year before a four-year or two-year license expires, or six months before a one-year license expires.
-If you fail to renew your license than from what we have read you can be cited by police for driving without a license since yours is expired and thus invalid.
+Answer: In Illinois, drivers can renew their licenses up to one year before a four-year or two-year license expires, or six months before a one-year license expires.
+If you fail to renew your license then you can be cited by police for driving without a license.

 Illinois Compiled Statutes (ILCS) states that it is illegal to drive without a valid driver's license (625 ILCS 5/6-101).
 You are in violation whether your license is expired or you never had a drivers' license.